reinhart1010/nix/docs/en/osx/photoanalysisd.md

 ---
 # photoanalysisd

-This analyzes photo libraries for Memories, People, and scene or object based search.
+Analyze photo libraries for Memories, People, and scene or object based search.
-It should not be invoked manually.
+`photoanalysisd` should not be invoked manually.
 More information: <https://www.manpagez.com/man/8/photoanalysisd/>.

 - Start the daemon: